Don Biederman (attorney): Legacy

 In 1983, Professor Lind, Professor Steven Rood and Adjunct Professor Don Biederman developed the Southwestern Law School’s entertainment law curriculum with the introductions of courses taught by industry experts, international study, and a more specialized Masters of Law program.

 In 2000, the National Entertainment and Media Law Institute and Southwestern University School of Law was founded by Biederman, at which time he was appointed director.
 It was renamed The Donald E. Biederman Entertainment, Media, and Sports Law Institute at Southwestern Law School.

 The Donald E. Biederman Legacy Award was created to honor a member of the bar or bench who upholds the highest standards of ethics or professionalism as a leader in entertainment and media law.
 Honorable recipients of the Donald E. Biederman Legacy Award include Russell Frackman, Robert C. Lind, among them.

 Personal life

 Biederman was married to his wife, Marna until his death.
 They had two children.
-His son, Jeff, is an entertainment attorney who has represented music interests of the Miles Davis estate, Dierks Bentley, and advised on sales and acquisitions for publishing companies Downtown Music Holdings and Round Hill Music Royalty Fund Ltd. His daughter, Melissa, is an attorney and was an assistant attorney general in Des Moines, Iowa, at the time the of Don Biederman's death.
+His son, Jeff, is an entertainment attorney who has represented music interests of the Miles Davis estate, Dierks Bentley, and advised on sales and acquisitions for publishing companies Downtown Music Holdings and Round Hill Music Royalty Fund Ltd. His daughter, Melissa, is an attorney and was an assistant attorney general in Des Moines, Iowa, at the time of Don Biederman's death.